Global bifurcation of waves with multiple critical layers: Kernel and local bifurcation

 by \Cref{lemma:fredholm_property_trivial}.

 We immediately recognize that $\gamma'(\mu)/\lambda = -r_\mu(\Lambda)$ on the right-hand side of \eqref{eq:transversality_proof_equivalent_condition}.
 The result finally follows by observing that

-which is obtained by differentiating \eqref{eq:u_initial_value_problem} with respect to $\mu$, multiplying by $u(\cdot;n^2\kappa^2)$, and integrating by parts with respect to $s$.
+which is obtained by differentiating \eqref{eq:u_initial_value_problem} with respect to $\mu$, multiplying by $u(\wildcard;n^2\kappa^2)$, and integrating by parts with respect to $s$.
 Note that $u(1;n^2\kappa^2)$ is necessarily nonzero, since \eqref{eq:kernel_equation} is satisfied by hypothesis. \end{proof} \begin{remark} A completely analogous transversality condition to \eqref{eq:transversality_condition} holds if $\lambda$ is used as the bifurcation parameter instead of $\mu$.
 The only change needed is to exchange the partial derivatives for ones with respect to $\lambda$. \end{remark}

 We can now apply the Crandall--Rabinowitz theorem, see \cite{Crandall71Bifurcation} (or \cite{Buffoni03Analytic} for a more modern exposition), to obtain small-amplitude waves that solve \eqref{eq:F_zero}.
 This extends the corresponding theorem in \cite{Ehrnstroem11Steady} to more general vorticity distributions than affine.
-Note that a similar result to \Cref{thm:local_bifurcation}, for small-amplitude waves, has previously been obtained in \cite{Kozlov14Dispersion}.
+Recall that $\mc{U}$ and $\mc{O}_\lambda$ are sets of permissible parameters and solutions, respectively introduced in \eqref{def:permissible_parameters} and \eqref{def:open_set_slice}.
+Note that a similar result to \Cref{thm:local_bifurcation}, also for small-amplitude waves, has previously been obtained in \cite{Kozlov14Dispersion}.

 \begin{theorem}[Local bifurcation] Let $\Lambda^* \in \mc{U}$ and suppose that $M(\Lambda^*) = \{n\}$ for some $n \in \N$, so that